bysensa/octocode/doc/CONTRIBUTING.md

 ## Adding Embedding Providers

-Embedding providers are in `src/indexer/embeddings/`.
+Embedding providers are in `src/embedding/provider/`.
 To add a new provider:

+1. Create provider file (e.g., `your_provider.rs`)
+2. Implement the `EmbeddingProvider` trait
+3. Add to module exports in `mod.rs`

+Supported providers: FastEmbed, Jina, Voyage, Google, HuggingFace, OpenAI

 ### 1. Provider Implementation